 no real contradiction between art, conceived as design, and the unconscious.
 The unconscious does,

 in fact, reveal design.
 Not only is the dream, when understood. a dramatic unity, but even in its

 plastic manifestations the unconscious possesses a principle of organization."

 Although Read wrote his essays in an accessible, often

 complicated patterns of thought, the tone is editative or dramatic.

-Among his best works are 'The Analysis of Love' (1923), 'The End of a
+Among his best pieces are 'The Analysis of Love' (1923), 'The End of a

 War' (1933), and 'A World within a War' (1943).
-His Collected Poems (1946) influenced the 'New Apocalypse'
+His Collected Poems (1946) influenced the New Apocalypse

 poets of the 1940s.